 The streaming giant had expected to add 1.33 million subscribers domestically, but only attracted 980,000 new sign-ups.
 In its international territories it had predicted 2.36m new users, but the actual figure was 2.04 million.

 Netflix’s stalling growth has been widely attributed to a $1 price rise to $8.99 a month.
 International prices have also been raised.
+It could also be a sign that its huge investment in original programming like Orange is the New Black and House Of Cards is not resonating with potential customers as much as Netflix had hoped.

 The company wrote: “For the prior three quarters, we under-forecasted membership growth.
 This quarter we over-forecasted membership growth.